lightbend/pipelines-model-serving/README.md

 ### Air Traffic H20 Example

 The `RecordsReader` class under the `util` project is able to load files from the `CLASSPATH`, a file system (POSIX, not HDFS), and from URLs.
+There is also an API that determines from the configuration while which source to use.
+This logic is used by the wine and airline apps to load their data and model files.

-There is a truncated data file from 1990, about 1MB in size, in the `data` subproject, but the default configuration in `airline-flights-model-serving-pipeline/src/main/resources/reference.conf/` has entries to pull down many large files from the original URL, storing them locally in the running image for the ingress object.
+For the airline app, there is a truncated data file from 1990, about 1MB in size, in the `data` subproject, but the default configuration in `airline-flights-ml/src/main/resources/reference.conf/` has entries to pull down many large files from the original URL, storing them locally in the running image for the ingress object.
 By default, all but one are commented out.
 You may wish to add a few more, but _if this pod runs out of memory, remove some of them from the list!_

-> WARNING: If you decide to load files from the `CLASSPATH` instead, keep in mind that these files are bundled into the application Docker image, so avoid downloading too many of them or the size will be huge!
+> WARNING: If you decide to load files from the `CLASSPATH` instead, keep in mind that these files are bundled into the application Docker image, so avoid loading too many of them or the image size will be huge!

-This application does not attempt to load new model files.
+In contrast the airline app does not attempt to load new model files.
 The single model is stored in `data/src/main/resources/airline/models` and loaded from the `CLASSPATH` at startup.

 ## Build and Deploy the Applications